deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 *"He's an asset like that, yes."*

 "This is pretty grim news, Michael." the Boss told his opposite number.
-"If even one of those implants we imported is compromised that way...”
+"If even one of those implants we imported is compromised that way..."

 *"I was under the impression we reverse-engineered the lot, and that every single one in use anywhere on Earth or beyond was built and installed by our own people."*